-Dori Freeman is a twenty-four-year-old singer and songwriter from the southwestern hills of Virginia.
-Dori comes from a family rooted in art and tradition.
-Her grandfather is an artist and guitar player, and her father, a multi-instrumentalist and music instructor.
-While her style subscribes to no one genre, the influence of her Appalachian upbringing lies at the core of her music - heard especially in the lulling mountain drawl of her voice.
-She sings without affect and with striking clarity, delivering each song carefully and earnestly.
+Dori Freeman is a twenty-five-year-old singer and songwriter from the southwestern hills of Virginia.
+Dori comes from a family of artists - her father and grandfather both respected musicians.
+Her style subscribes to no one genre, but the influence of her Appalachian upbringing lies at the core of her music - heard especially in the lulling mountain drawl of her voice.
+She sings without affect and with striking clarity.

 Dori's style was shaped by American Roots music: Bluegrass, Rhythm and Blues, and Old Country.
-Her early introduction to musicians like Doc Watson, The Louvin Brothers, and Peggy Lee have heavily influenced her modern yet timeless sound.
-Dori learned how to play the guitar at fifteen and began writing her own material a few years later, citing Rufus Wainwright and his haunting melodies and achingly honest lyrics as the spark that inspired her to pen her first song.
-Her songs often center on heartache and pining; unrequited and sometimes unconventional love are common muses for her melodies and lyrics.
+Her early introduction to musicians like Doc Watson, The Louvin Brothers, Linda Ronstadt, and Iris Dement have heavily influenced her music.
+Dori learned how to play the guitar at fifteen and began writing her own material a few years later, citing the work of Rufus Wainwright as the spark that inspired her to pen her first song.

 Dori currently lives in Galax, VA.